Podsosenye

 Podsosenye (Подсосенье) is a rural locality (a village) in Andreyevskoye Rural Settlement, Alexandrovsky District, Vladimir Oblast, Russia.
 The population was 1 as of 2010.

 Geography

 Podsosenye is located 42 km northeast of Alexandrov (the district's administrative centre) by road.
 Dolgopolye is the nearest rural locality.

+History

+In the late 19th and early 20th centuries, the village was part of the Andreevsko-Godunovskaya volost of the Aleksandrovsky district, and since 1926, part of the Andreevskaya volost.
+In 1859, the village had 20 households, in 1905– 35 households, and in 1926 – 45 households.